folasadeajayi/LITA-Class-HR-Data-/README.md

   Here the Data was gotten into the power BI Desktop, transformed, cleaned, analyzed and visualized.
 - GitHub for Portfolio Building

+### Exploratory Data Analysis
+---
+EDA involved the exploring of the data to get answers to some questions about the data such as:
+- The total number of employee
+- The total number of attrition
+- The attrition rate
+- The performance rate by department and individuals
+- The attrition count by age and gender

+E